LeaVerou/lea.verou.me/blog/2024/awesome/index.md

 I knew it was _crucial_ to find a job I could be passionate about:
 ADHD folks are unstoppable machines in jobs they love (I have literally built my career by directing my [_hyperfocus_](https://en.wikipedia.org/wiki/Hyperfocus) to things that are actually productive), but struggle way more than neurotypicals in jobs they hate.
-It took a while, but when I encountered Font Awesome, I knew this was it.
+It took a while, but when I started talking with Dave, I knew Font Awesome was _it_.

 I’m still reeling from the mad rush of spending the past couple of months averaging 100-hour weeks to wrap up my PhD before I could start, but I couldn’t be more excited about this new chapter.

 I’m hoping to write a series of blog posts in the coming weeks about about my journey to this point.
 Things like:
-- How I decided that academia was not for me — but persisted to the finish line anyway because I’m stubborn like that 😅
+- How I decided that academia was not for me — but persisted to the finish line anyway because I’m stubborn AF 😅
-- How I realized that it’s product work that is my real calling, not software engineering per se (as much as I love both)
+- How I realized that product work is my real calling, not software engineering per se (as much as I love both)
-- How I used web technologies instead of LaTeX to write [my PhD thesis](https://phd.verou.me) (and print it to [PDF](https://phd.verou.me/thesis.pdf) for submission), with [11ty](https://11ty.dev) plus several open source plugins, many of which I wrote, an ecosystem I hope to one day free more people from the tyrrany of LaTeX, which was amazing in the 70s, but its ergonomics are now showing their age.
+- How I used web technologies instead of LaTeX to write [my PhD thesis](https://phd.verou.me) (and print it to [PDF](https://phd.verou.me/thesis.pdf) for submission), with [11ty](https://11ty.dev) plus several open source plugins, many of which I wrote, an ecosystem I hope to one day free more people from the tyranny of LaTeX (which was amazing in the 70s, but its ergonomics are now showing their age).

 But for now, I just wanted to share the news, and go off to make the web more awesome — _for everyone_. 🚀